yannvillellas/Trusted-Platform-Module/README.md

 1. Go to the repository on GitHub
 2. Click "Compare & pull request" for your branch
 3. Add a clear title and description
+4. Link to issues:
+   - Include "Closes #X", "Fixes #X", or "Resolves #X" in the PR description, where X is the issue number
+   - This will automatically close the linked issue when the PR is merged
+   - Example: "Implements TPM command parsing functionality.
+Closes #3"
-4. Request review from team members
+5. Request review from team members
-5. After approval, merge the pull request
+6. After approval, merge the pull request

 ### Keeping Your Branch Updated